wryanj/gt_fsf_hw20_react_profile/README.md

 Email me at ryanjohnson9685@gmail.com for more information.

 ## Credits
 For this assignment I utilized class notes and recordings, as well as some MDM and W3 schools resources.
-I also utilized the docs on react, as well as react tables.
+I also utilized the docs on react and bootstrap 5.